 FSANZ considers proposed MRLs in accordance with the best available scientific evidence.
-The procedures adopted by FSANZ, the OCS and the APVMA are based on a comprehensive examination of up to date detailed scientific information.
+The procedures adopted by FSANZ, OCS and APVMA are based on a comprehensive examination of up to date detailed scientific information.
 That includes a rigorous toxicological assessment and dietary exposure assessments undertaken in accordance with international protocols.